 Meetings are at the Treasurer’s discretion and fall under the Freedom of Information Act.

 The Treasurer will inform the RSO on the final approval, Senate approval, and Presidential Veto.

-Either the RSO President or Treasurer will be required to make personal presentations of the budget.
-The meetings may not exceed five minutes and the representatives must answer all questions posed by the SFC.
-This meeting will be known as a Question and Answer Session, and will be part of the Funding Request Process.

-This meeting is mandatory for all SFC members to attend.

 The budget packet must be submitted in the format requested by Treasurer.
 Budget packets not submitted in the correct format will be processed at the Treasurer’s discretion.

 Late budgets will be subject to a 10% deduction at the discretion of the Treasurer.

+Only RSOs may submit budgets.

 Allocations Process

 Hearings will begin after the Budget Packet deadline set by the Treasurer has passed.

+Either the RSO President or Treasurer will be required to make personal presentations of the budget.
+The meetings may not exceed five minutes and the representatives must answer all questions posed by the SFC.

+This meeting is mandatory for all SFC members to attend.

 After all budgets have been heard, the Student Finance Committee will prepare a budget allocation recommendation report for the Student Senate.